ankur512512/devops-springboot/README.md

 ## Achievements

 - We have kept the image size minimal by using alpine images and using different build and deploy stages.
-- We have used Aqua Trivy to scan our image before pushing it to make sure we keep our application from any vulnerabilities.
+- We have used Aqua Trivy to scan our image before pushing it to make sure we keep our application secure from any vulnerabilities.
 - Used least access privilege model to limit the access of the user inside pod and container.
 - Also updated the [pom.xml](app/pom.xml#L35-39) file to update tomcat version to fix an existing vulnerability in the application code, found by Trivy Scan.
 - Have used [SPOT VMs](https://cloud.google.com/kubernetes-engine/docs/concepts/spot-vms), to keep the cost in check for our Kubernetes cluster.

 ## Future improvements

-- Our application can be configured to scap and expose metrics on `/actuator/prometheus` endpoint for further monitoring.
+- Our application can be configured to scrap and expose metrics on `/actuator/prometheus` endpoint for more granular monitoring.
-- Ingress can be enabled for the required services.
+- Ingress can be enabled for our application as well as ArgoCD and Grafana UI.
-- In future, if we want to scale our application to talk to multiple microservices we can use a service-mesh like Istio for better obvservability, traffic management & secure communication.
+- In future, if we want to scale our application to talk to multiple microservices, we can use a service-mesh like [Istio](https://istio.io/latest/about/service-mesh/) for better obvservability, traffic management & secure communication.
 - Ideally Terraform code should be kept in a different repo.
 As it's best practice to keep Infra & Application code in separate repos.
 - Terraform modules like VPC & GKE can be kept on different repos instead of local, so other teams/projects can use them.